Frequently Asked Questions

 Q: Can a house fail a survey?

 A: No. A professional structural survey is an examination of the current condition of the property being inspected.
 The report will not pass or fail an house, but rather describe its physical condition and indicate what may need to be repaired or replaced.

 Q: How do I find a good company to perform my house survey?

 A: The best source is a friend, relative or business acquaintance who can recommend a company that they have used and with whom they were satisfied with.
 Solicitors and estate agents are also generally familiar with the service and should be able to provide you with a list of companies from which to choose.
 Whatever your referral source, be sure to verify the building engineer’s professional qualifications and experience.
 Always make sure you see a sample copy of a structural survey report, and the terms and conditions covering the survey before you make your selection.

 Q: When do I call in a building engineering company?

 A: Typically building engineers are called in right after the contract or purchase agreement has been signed and are usually available within a few days.
 However, before you sign be sure that there is a structural survey clause in the contract, making your purchase obligation contingent upon the findings of a professional structural survey report.

 Q: How do I get a quotation?

 A: Getting a quotation from Property Health Check is very quick and easy, just fill in a short form and click “Get quote now”.
 The form is easy to complete and asks a few simple questions including the age and size of the house.
 (The age of the house is generally shown in the BER).
 After clicking “Get quote now” the price will be displayed on screen and a quotation is emailed to the client.
 Clients can advise us online that they would like to make a booking.
-Customer services will then call to finalise the booking.
+Our Customer Care Team will then call to finalise the booking.

 Q: How do I book a survey?